-The Tags view (formerly Collections Manager) provides a single pane of glass to drive effective remediation and track the progress of remediation efforts by projects, regulatory compliance, configuration management databases (CMDB), or other use cases.
-This page allows users to tag vulnerability findings, hosts, web applications, or databases to create custom groupings that can be tracked through remediation.
+The Tags view provides a single pane of glass to drive effective remediation and track remediation efforts by projects, regulatory compliance, configuration management databases (CMDB), or other use cases.
+This page allows users to tag vulnerability findings, hosts, web applications, or databases to create custom groupings that users can track through remediation.
 The RiskSense platform lets managers and group managers create new tags that define remediation projects with a specific duration.
-They may then explicitly tag host and web application vulnerabilities that will be included within the priorities and scope of remediation efforts for the project.
+They may then explicitly tag host and web application vulnerabilities that will be included within the project's priorities and scope of remediation efforts.
 Project owners may also choose to add new vulnerabilities dynamically to a project, automatically adding new vulnerabilities discovered for selected hosts or web applications.

 The Tags page allows for displaying, creating, editing, and deleting tags, including a new tag type for RiskSense Tag projects.
-The page also provides a summary of activity involving all previously created tags.
+The page also provides a summary of activities involving all previously created tags.

 Within the Tags view, we have several navigation points to review.